Tired of complaining about webinar invitation?

 4. A useful tool is the “Unsubscribe from mailing list” button.
 This is important not so much from the point of view of legal issues as from the standpoint of good form.
 The brighter the button, the better.

 5. First impressions matter.
-If the e-mail looks really good and can interest a potential client, then it is unlikely to get into spam.
+If the e-mail looks excellent and can interest a potential client, then it is unlikely to get into spam.
 Therefore, we advise you to pay a lot of attention to the design, grammar and style of your e-mails.

 Besides, any advertisement can be wrapped up in interesting news.
 Ads don’t have to be so obvious.